AntoineMath/zet/202301031622/Inversion of Control and Dependency Injection.md

 id: 202301031622
 share: true
 ---
-# Inversion of Control and Dependency Injection
+# Inversion of Control with Dependency Injection

 **A bean no longer controls the creation or location of its dependencies.**